-After surgery, you will be transferred to the recovery room where you will stay for 1-2 hours as you awaken from surgery.
+After surgery, you will be transferred from the operating room to a recovery area where you will stay for 1-2 hours as you wake from surgery.
 Your nurse and anesthesiologist will closely monitor your vital signs and manage your pain.
+If any surgical drains are used for your surgery, they may be removed.